sib-swiss/shell-scripting-training/exercises/instructions/exercises_project.md

 ## 🔮 Additional tasks - Further developments

-Here are some ideas to make the script more realistic:
+Here are some ideas to further improve our `./fasta2tsv.sh` script :

 * **Add a header to the output TSV file:** the first line of a TSV/CSV file typically consists of field names rather than data themselves.
-Our script could be modified to include them.
+Our script could be modified to include such a header line.
-* **Make the header optional:** sometimes, headers get in the way (e.g. when sorting by species), so perhaps they should be printed at the user's discretion.
-The `fasta2tsv.sh` script could thus accept an option to prevent the printing of the output header.
+* **Make the header optional:** sometimes, headers get in the way (e.g. when sorting by species), so perhaps he header should be printed at the user's discretion.
+The `fasta2tsv.sh` script could thus accept an option to prevent the printing of the header.
-* **Custom field separator:** for now fields in the output are TAB-separated, but it would be convenient to output CSV (comma-separated) or, for that matter, to let the user specify any custom field separator.
+* **Custom field separator:** for now fields in the output are TAB-delimited, but it would be convenient to output CSV (comma-separated) or, for that matter, to let the user specify any custom field separator.